 Neem jhol is an essentially a summer time light curry made with sauteed neem leaves and vegetables like potatoes, sweet potatoes, radish and eggplants.
 The sweetness of the vegetables beautifully complement the bitter taste of neem leaves, the roasted spices elevates the flavour to another level and makes this dish pleasant on palate.

-Bengali Neem Jhol Recipe / Sautted neem leaves curry with vegetables
+Bengali Neem Jhol Recipe

 - 2 sprig Neem Leaves